Am Fürstenberg 6, 08344 Grünhain-Beierfeld OT Waschleithe.

 |1966||reopened as a show mine.|

 The Herkules-Frisch-Glück mine is the oldest show mine of Saxonia.
 It was opened as a show mine by the Verkehrsverein Erzgebirge (Tourism Club Erzgebirge).
-But with the begin of the World War II in 1939 the show mine was closed.
+But with the beginning of World War II in 1939 the show mine was closed.
 Between 1947 and 1951 SAG Wismut was searching for uranium ores in this mine, obviously with no result.
-So the show mine was reconstructed from 1964 by mining aprentices from the miners school SDAG Wismut Schlema.
+So the show mine was reconstructed from 1964 by mining apprentices from the miners school SDAG Wismut Schlema.
 In 1966 the show mine was reopened.

 This site is exceptional for the geologic situation, polymetalic ores in combination with marble.
-The highlights of the tour are the kleine Marmorsaal (Small Marble Hall) and the grosse Marmorsaal (Big Marble Hall) and a subterranean lake.
+The highlights of the tour are the Kleine Marmorsaal (Small Marble Hall) and the Grosse Marmorsaal (Big Marble Hall) and a subterranean lake.
+In addition, there is a stamping mill, an ore washing plant, a mine forge, and a working racing furnace.

 There are numerous events inside the mine, like concerts and an event locally called Mettenschicht.
-This was the last shift before christmas, where work ended a bit earlier and then the men made a little christmas ceremony and got a meal, typically sausages, mashed potatoes and sauerkraut.
-And of course there was schnaps an a cigar.
+This was the last shift before Christmas, where work ended a bit earlier and then the men made a little Christmas ceremony and got a meal, typically sausages, mashed potatoes and sauerkraut.
+And of course there was schnaps and a cigar.
 Today this tradition is revived in the weeks before Christmas for the tourists.
+There are also special tours for children from the age of 4.
+They are allowed to do some mining with hammer and chisel and mine some marble.
 The mine is also used for underground marriages.